gaughanln/Gaughanln-Portfolio/README.md

 ## Description

-I've created my very first portfolio using HTML & CSS.
+I've created my first portfolio using HTML & CSS.
 Per the requirements of the assignment, you'll find the following:

 * Sample Work
 * Photo of myself + about me